autorockwell/portfolio/README.md

 ### "Take Me Home" | Three-page feature in _Condé Nast Traveler_'s December 2025 Issue

+Researched and field reported the legacy of the Grand Ole Opry on the legendary venue's 100th anniversary

 ### "Roosevelt Island's Micro-Forest Is Bringing a Quiet Space for New Yorkers" | _Condé Nast Traveler_'s Quiet Places Package

 [Publication](https://www.cntraveler.com/story/roosevelt-islands-micro-forest-is-bringing-a-quiet-space-for-new-yorkers)